Power Electronics Handbook by Muhammad H. Rashid

 Power Electronics Handbook Features:

-1. Prominent professional from the field of power electronics has collaborated to write this book.
+1. Prominent professionals from the field of power electronics have collaborated to write this book.

-2. The book cover theory and laboratory experiment plan.
+2. The book covers theory and laboratory experiment plans.

-3. Introduction on Novel artificial intelligence-based soft computing application in motor drives.
+3. Introduction to Novel artificial intelligence-based soft computing application in motor drives.

 4. Numerous chapters are revised